 Council spending plans

 Money raised from business rates helps to fund the services provided by Middlesbrough Council.
+View Middlesbrough Council's spending plans for 2021 to 2022.

 Using GOV.UK, you can search for your property to check your valuation and estimate your business rates.